stephband/fn/README.md

 ## Stream(setup)

 Streams are pushable, observable Functors.
-Streams inherit all input, transform and output methods from Functor, plus they also get a `.push` method and are observed for `"push"` and `"pull"` events with `.on(type, fn)`.
+Streams inherit all input, transform and output methods from `Fn.prototype`, plus they also get a `.push` method and are observed for `"push"` and `"pull"` events with `.on(type, fn)`.

     var stream = Fn.Stream(function setup(notify) {
         return {